ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 We get rid of it.

 We next try a different path.
 Maybe this green one.
-For the demo, let's say a packet gets dropped here this time.
+For this demo, let's say a packet gets dropped here this time.
-That'll break this edge.
+That'll break this edge, but not this other one.
-Generally, we erase the edge where a packet drop occurs.
+Generally, we erase the edge where the packet drop occurs.

 We then find another path, and this process just kinda repeats itself.

-Every time a packet gets dropped, an edge breaks.
 Now let's assume the algorithm eventually terminates successfully.
 Meaning that P1 has no packets left.
 Everything is either sent to P2 or dropped.
 Obviously the number of packet losses is bounded by the number of edges in the graph.
-Since we have this upper bound, the ECC can always be decoded as long as it was set up with the right parameters.
+Since we have this upper bound, the ECC can always be decoded.

-So I guess we've shown some sort of correctness property.
+So I guess I've shown some sort of correctness property.
-Let's try to make the protocol abort instead.
+Let's next try to make the protocol abort instead.

 So let's say this path gets broken again.
 We get rid of this.
 Then same thing again.